matn7/CS-Notes/src/main/java/spring/README.md

 ## Spring IoC Container

 - A Spring IoC Container is a component of the Spring framework that contains the "beans" and manages their lifecycle.
-- The ApplicationContext interface represents the Spring IoC container and is responsible for instantiatiog, configuring and assembling the beans.
+- The ApplicationContext interface represents the Spring IoC container and is responsible for instantiation, configuration and assembling the beans.
 The container gets its instructions on what objects to instantiate, configure and assemble by reading configuration metadata.
 - The configuration metadata can be represented in XML or Annotations.
 - Several implementations of the ApplicationContext